aleksandar95si/NST-Project/README.md

 # PharmacyShop app - Backend

 This is backend of PharmacyShop Web app (click [here](https://github.com/aleksandar95si/NST-Project-Frontend) for frontend).
-App was made for an exam project of subjects Advanced Java technologies 1 and Advanced Java technologies 2 on Faculty of Organization Science, University of Belgrade.
+App was made for an exam project of subjects Advanced Java technologies 1 and Advanced Java technologies 2 on Faculty of Organization Sciences, University of Belgrade.

 ### App Architecture